India's Gandhi dynasty facing more than just election defeat

 "Party men would embrace her with both arms the moment she wants to join - in fact they'd grow a third arm to welcome her," Aiyar said.

-(Additional reporting by Nigam Prusty and Aditya Kalra; Editing by Mike Collett-White, John Chalmers and Simon Cameron-Moore)
+(Additional reporting by Nigam Prusty and Aditya Kalra; Editing by Mike Collett-White)